hastexo/hastexo-xblock/README.md

       description: Stack run
     ```

-2. Configure the Heat template to generate an SSH key pair dynamically and
+2. Configure the template to generate an SSH key pair dynamically and
    save the private key.
 For example:

     ```